Unto Dawn

 Visions of a Better Future

-Aurelia seeks to manifest a new world through faith and education, one in which families are born of happy marriages and thrive with no need to fall in debt for the land they own, the food they grow, or the children they raise; a world of clean rivers and golden fields, of bullet trains and earthen homesteads powered by the sun; a world of diverse communities, independent yet interrelated, built by local artisans, fed by local farmers, led by men grown from the lands they lead.
+Aurelia seeks to manifest a new world through faith and education, one in which families are born of happy marriages and thrive with no need to fall in debt for the land they own, the food they grow, or the children they raise; a world of clean rivers and golden fields, of bullet trains and earthen homesteads powered by the sun; a world of diverse communities, independent yet interrelated, built by local artisans, fed by local farmers, led by men grown from the lands they lead, through night unto a brighter dawn.

 Roots in the Soil